 The election presented Republicans with their own challenges: The improbable Democratic victory in a long-Republican upstate New York congressional district demonstrated both the power and limits of the conservative backlash against Obama.
 With even an incumbent as formidable and well-funded as New York City Mayor Michael Bloomberg suffering a near-death experience on Tuesday, this week's biggest lesson may be that with trust in institutions collapsing, and anxiety about the economy spiking, everyone in public life today is standing on unstable ground.

-This article appears in the Nov.
-7, 2009, edition of National Journal.
+This article appears in the November 7, 2009 edition of National Journal Magazine.